-Maria Butina Guilty In Foreign Agent Case, Admits Clandestine Influence Scheme
+Maria Butina Pleads Guilty In Foreign Agent Case, Admits Clandestine Influence Scheme

 She was arrested over the summer after having been monitored by the FBI, including in meetings in Washington, D.C., with Russian officials.
 Butina also had materials that suggested she was in contact with Russia's domestic intelligence service, the FSB, prosecutors said.

 Butina appeared in court Thursday wearing a green jail uniform, her red hair in a long braid running down her back.
-She answered the judge's questions in a clear voice, and without a Russian language interpreter.
+She answered the judge's questions in a clear voice and without a Russian language interpreter.

 Judge Tanya Chutkan scheduled a status conference for Feb.
 12 to assess the cooperation that Butina has given the government.

-Note: An earlier version of this story incorrectly said the 2017 National Prayer Breakfast was on Feb.
-8. It was held on Feb.
-2 that year.